Why the Zoom record button is missing when you're a guest

 FAQ

-Q1: Is it legal to record a Zoom call from my own Mac without telling the host?
+Is it legal to record a Zoom call from my own Mac without telling the host?

-Q3: Does the Zoom participant list show "recording" when I record?
+Does the Zoom participant list show "recording" when I record?

-Wrap-up — "No record button in Zoom" is solvable from your Mac
+Wrap-up — "no record button in Zoom" is solvable from your Mac

 To recap:

-- A purpose-built Mac app like Qureco skips that setup
+- A purpose-built Mac app like Qureco skips that setup completely

-- To make recordings useful, record → AI notes → Notion without a bot is the realistic shape of the workflow
+- To make recordings actually useful, record → AI notes → Notion without a bot is the realistic shape of the workflow

 Qureco Screen Recorder